How a Northwest tribe is escaping a rising ocean

 "I hear them whistling all day.
 My heart just breaks when I think about not being near that anymore," she said, starting to cry.
 "I know it's, at the same time, not reasonable and not safe.
 But it's a hard thing to accept."

-Other tribes in Washington and Alaska are looking to relocate villages made vulnerable by rising seas, though few have made as much tangible progress as the Quinaults have.
+Other tribes in Washington and Alaska are looking to relocate villages made vulnerable by rising seas, though few have made as much tangible progress as the Quinault have.

 In 2020, the Bureau of Indian Affairs estimated U.S. tribes would need $5 billion over the next 50 years to relocate or otherwise protect their infrastructure from climate change, with the greatest need in Alaska.